 - Outside of preferred supplier sourcing efforts, many sourcing decisions are made at the school and department level.
 There are hundreds of decision makers across these decentralized departments and suppliers need to seek out opportunities with these decision makers to gain visability.
 Once a supplier has been awarded business by a schools or department, providing excellent service, high-quality goods, competitive pricing and effective compliance support are often the best strategies for getting known by other departments and considered for other opportunities.

 - Sourcing at both the central Purchasing and school/department level is done on University and department determined schedules, and reflect University strategic priorities.
 Some sourcing schedules are a matter of weeks while other sourcing activities can involve a process lasting much longer.

 The authority to enter into and sign goods and services contracts on behalf of the University is limited to specific University personnel who have been authorized by the University Trustees or a specific written delegation.
-In most cases, the Vice President for Procurement Services is the officer authorized to sign goods and services contracts on behalf of the University.
-(Agreements where the University is the service provider, such as sponsored project agreements where the University is performing research, and subcontracts with third parties issued under these agreements, are handled by other university departments - please contact Sponsored Projects Administration).
+In most cases, the Office of Procurement Services maintains the authority to execute goods and services contracts on behalf of the University.
+Agreements where the University is performing research, providing services or goods for third parties are not handled by Procurement Services.
 University employees who have been granted signature authority by the Trustees or a written delegation receive confirmation of that authority each year, and only employees with authority to sign contracts on behalf of the University may enter into or sign contracts.
 Any questions on whether a document or other proposed arrangement is considered a contract and questions on signature authority should be directed to the Purchasing Office.
 See Policy >>